siemens/CtrlppCheck/SECURITY.md

 First check for existing reports about your finding and provide additional information or issue a new report providing detailed data about regarding software version and environment of the incident.

-The reported issues are rated and planned for further evaluation on a weekly basis.
-Status updates are communicated transparently via the issues only.